 Information meetings are usually held at the school, however due to COVID-19 we will be holding a Zoom Q&A meeting this year.

 Please view the below videos and submit the Form via the provided link.
-An Odyssey Statement of Understanding (SOU) will then be emailed to you for your completion; which is required to be eligible for the lottery.
+An Odyssey Statement of Understanding (SOU) is included in the form.
 The SOU states that you understand the expectations and uniqueness of the Odyssey Program.

 Welcome from Principal Berg: Click here to view the video

 All About The Odyssey Program: Click here to view the video

 A Parent's Perspective: Click here to view the video

 A Middle School Student’s Perspective: Click here to view the video

 A 5th Grade Student's Perspective: Click here to view the video